davidtwco/rfcs/text/0000-build-std.md

 [potential-migration-breakage]: #potential-migration-breakage

-When building an existing `no_std` project for a tier three target with build-std, there could be an implicit dependency on the standard library from a `no_std` crate that has not yet made its dependency on `core` only explicit, for example.
-In this circumstance, this would fail as the target will have had `standard_library_support.std = false` in its target specification and Cargo will refuse to build `std` (see
-[*Support of the standard library for a target*][support-of-the-standard-library-for-a-target]).
+When building an existing `no_std` project for a tier three target with build-std, there could be an implicit dependency on `std` from a dependency `no_std` crate that has not yet made its dependency on only the `core` crate explicit, for example.
+In this circumstance, this would fail to build as the target will have had `standard_library_support.std = false` in its target specification and Cargo will refuse to build `std` (see [*Support of the standard library for a target*][support-of-the-standard-library-for-a-target]).

 *See the following sections for rationale/alternatives:*